mmaxin/hide-and-seek-game/rules.md

 > Each feature can only be used to score points in one photo.

 - *Sending the same feature multiple times (i.e. same door twice) still only scores once.
-Take more unique photos!*
+Take more unique photos please!*

-- *Yes, this is all fully subjective to what Jo thinks counts.
-Assume I'm unconvinced by your shenanigans!*

-> Photos submitted late score -1 point for arriving outside the Photo Window, and a further -1 for every minute late.
+> Photos submitted late score -1 point for arriving outside the Photo Window, and a further -1 point for every minute late.

 - *If you don't submit a photo at all, it's 0 points.
 You'll need to send photos to win!*

 - *Late penalties are determined by the photo's arrival time to Mike's phone, not by sender time.
-The seekers need to actually receive it!*
+The seekers do need to actually receive it!*

 ### Door: 2 points

-- *The entire door must be visible, partial doors don't count.*
+- *The entire door must be visible; partial doors don't count.*

 - *I'll probably accept gates, garage doors, and distinct historical archways with a path (even if there isn't an actual door).*

-- *I'll probably reject vehicle doors, windows, and open doorways that don't show the full door.*
+- *I'll probably reject vehicle doors, windows, and open doorways that don't show the full door (especially if it's not a cool archway).*

 ### Unique Sign: 4 points

-- *The entire sign must be visible, partial signs don't count.*
+- *The entire sign must be visible; partial signs don't count.*

 - *I'll probably accept street names, store signs, and distinct artworks (if it's large enough, I might even accept it without text).*